Everything About Low G Ukulele Strings

 Any string used as a nylon classical guitar 4th, D-string may also be used as a ukulele low-G. Though not particularly designed for it, they are going to serve the purpose wonderful.
 Options abound!

 This covers all of the old design low-g strings that, in my view, are inferior to other choices.
 These are normally round wounds (which implies squeaks) and don’t balance very nicely with other strings in a set – even though they often come as a part of a set.
 If you need a powerful low-G sound this could be a great choice, but most people discover them overpowering.

 Low-G Unwound Strings on Market

 This special harp string is the proper compromise for my playing.
-It has enough tension to feel tight, however is still small enough that it avoids some of the large diameter dampening effect.
-The gauge is available in two lengths: the KF95 is 1 meter long, the KF95A is 2 meters.
+It has enough tension to feel tight, however, is still small enough that it avoids some of the large diameter dampening effect.
+The gauge is available in two lengths: the KF95 is 1 meter long, and the KF95A is 2 meters.
 Though the string material itself is precisely the same, I choose to get the latter which is long enough for 3 low-Gs and finally ends up being cheaper.

 One of the “weirdest” strings to appear in the marketplace, possibly ever.
 This one is made from a proprietary material that feels and appears like hardened Sculpey clay.
 It additionally supposedly has a higher density that allows for a smaller diameter string.

 This lets it ring more naturally.
 My impression is optimistic, but I don’t really feel just like the technology has matured enough to be a reliable choice just yet.
 The strings are delicate and have to be installed just so as to avoid breakages.

 The unwound low-G string that comes with sets from the likes of Worth, Living Water, Oasis, Fremont, and others are all very related in my experience.
 Theoretically, they sound good.
 Implementation is a trade-off between tension and over-dampening.